 As a governmental entity the Road Commission is immune from tort liability when engaged in governmental functions.
 This includes roadway maintenance when applied to the Road Commission (MCL691.1407).
 However, there are limited exceptions to Governmental Immunity (MCL691.1405).

 The Road Commission regrets any inconvenience or distress this situation may have caused you.
-Please fill out all sections that apply and attach any additional documentation required to process your claim and return to the Crawford County Road Commission - insurance form
+Please fill out all sections that apply and attach any additional documentation required to process your claim insurance form

 The Administrative Offices of the Crawford County Road Commission does not participate in the awarding or denial of any insurance claim.
-If you have questions regarding the status, award or denial of your claim please contact Specialty Claims Services directly at the above address and phone number.
+If you have questions regarding the status, award or denial of your claim, the insurance packet has all the information.

 Damage to Private Installations or Property